pgxman/pgxman/README.md

 1 directory, 4 files
 ```

-To make the built extension available for others to use, publish it to the `pgxman` hub:
+To make your extension available to the wider PostgreSQL community, publish it to the `pgxman` hub:

 ```console
 pgxman publish